metalboyrick/web3-frontend-playground/README.md

 ## Demo

-This project is live on (demo link)[https://web3-frontend-playground.vercel.app/].
+This project is live on https://web3-frontend-playground.vercel.app/.